SafferStha/Temperature-Converter/README.md

 ## Overview

-The Unit Converter Program is a simple console-based application written in C that allows users to convert between different units of temperature, currency, and mass.
+The Unit Converter Program is a simple console-based application written in C that allows users to convert between different units of temperature.
 The user is prompted to select a category for conversion, and then the program guides them through the necessary steps to perform the conversion.

 ## Features

 1. **Temperature Conversion**
    Convert between Fahrenheit and Celsius.

-2. **Currency Conversion**
-   Convert USD to:
-   - Euro (EUR)
-   - Japanese Yen (JPY)
-   - Chinese Yuan (RMB)

-3. **Mass Conversion**
-   Convert:
-   - Ounces to Pounds (lbs)
-   - Grams to Pounds (lbs)

 ## How to Use